timothyshen213/timothyshen213.github.io/README.md

 ## Writing

+ - **Unlocking the Power of Mobile Phone Data: A Novel Approach for Sociodemographic Estimation in Low-Income Countries** (March 2023) [pdf](https://github.com/timothyshen213/timothyshen.github.io/blob/main/MobilePhoneData_LiteratureReview.pdf)

-**Literature Review** (March 2023): A review on the potential benefits and limitations of incorporating mobile phone data in estimating sociodemographic attributes in low-income countries.
+      A *literature review* on the potential benefits and limitations of incorporating mobile phone data in estimating sociodemographic attributes in low-income countries.

+ - **Empowering the Underprivileged: How Machine Learning is Revolutionizing Humanitarian Assistance in Low-Income Countries** (March 2023) [pdf](https://github.com/timothyshen213/timothyshen.github.io/blob/main/ML_Article.pdf)

-**Science Article** (March 2023): An article on recent innovations in machine learning pertaining to assisting targeted humanitarian aid in low-income countries.
+     An article on recent innovations in machine learning pertaining to assisting targeted humanitarian aid in low-income countries.